-What I mean with investment, is that creating a passive income requires you to invest time, money, or both, upfront.
+What I mean by investment is that creating a passive income requires you to invest time, money, or both upfront.

 Time, Skill, Money, and Passion

 Money and time are the currencies of the investment you need to make to create a passive income.
-Skill and passion are the secret ingredients to make it a success.
+However, skill and passion are the secret ingredients to make it a success.

-Did you notice how I mention create or make a passive income?
+Did you notice how I mentioned create or make a passive income?
 That is because it is an activity, and that brings me to the first ingredient: time.

 All activities you undertake require time from your side.
-You will find that time and money are often interchangeable.
+As a result, you will find that time and money are often interchangeable.

 If you have less time available, you can buy it or buy someone else’s time.
 And if you have less money, you will have to invest more time.

-Activities that require skills may need an investment of time, so you can train or acquire those skills.
+Activities that require skills may need an investment of time to train or acquire those skills.

-If you have money, you can shorten that period by hiring professional trainers, or hire the skills of others.
+If you have money, you can shorten that period by hiring professional trainers or employ the skills of others.

 See how it fits together?